oneasad/MAD_JetpackCompose_Material/README.md

-Here is a sample README file that explains your apps, along with references to their screenshots:

----

 # Android Apps Collection

 This repository contains several simple Android apps developed using Jetpack Compose.
 Each app has a specific functionality, providing hands-on learning in app development.
 Below are brief descriptions of each app, along with screenshots to showcase their UI.